Threespot/tolaria/README.md

 Now start your Rails server and go to `/admin` to log in!

-### Administrator Gravatar

-Tolaria attempts to find a [Gravatar](https://www.gravatar.com) using the administrator's email address.
-You will need to configured your application's content security policy to allow image requests from `https://secure.gravatar.com`.

 ### Adding Administrator Accounts

 You can add administrators from the command line using a Rake task.
 This is particularly useful for creating the very first one.